 Takeaway: Treat user's data with respect, let a user know how you're going to use that data, and only use that data when it provides the user with value.

-As a mobile app development company, it is our job to help you navigate the confusing world of App Review.
+As a mobile app development company, it is our job at The Jed Mahonis Group to help you navigate the confusing world of App Review.
 If you have any questions about whether your app may be subject to an App Review rejection, contact us today and we'd be happy to help!